ExpiredPopsicle/KiriSplat/README.md

 By setting this group, the object and its children will not be considered for splat geometry generation.

+If you don't want to go around tagging every single object as "splattable", just make a singke "splattable" node parent for your splattable environment objects.

 ## Changing the material

 The *material* variable on the splat object can be set to an arbitrary